Arthur Callum: Rugby League

 Callum was selected for the professional All Blacks in their 1907–08 tour of Great Britain and Australia.
 Like all members of the tour, Gilchrist subsequently received a life ban from the New Zealand Rugby Union.
 Callum barely played on the tour and instead assisted Albert Baskerville in an administrative capacity.
 Despite this he played in two test matches near the end of the tour, when injuries had taken their toll.
 After he returned from the tour he played for an A Team against a B Team made up of the touring side in an exhibition match at Athletic Park before a crowd of 8,000.
 He scored a try in his sides 55-20 win.
 It was then reported in July that he was intending on moving to Australia to live.

 Personal life

 In 1916 he married Ethel Marrion Quodling.
 Then in 1921 he remarried to Agnes Christina Tulloch.
 They had a daughter named Betty Campbell Callam on 10 December 1923.
 His sister, Mabel Annie Callam died on 21 February 1925.
 His mother (Eleanor Fairley Craig) died on 25 January 1955 in Wellington, while his brother Howard Reynolds Callam died on 21 August 1960 in Auckland.
-Arthur passed away on 19 December 1961 in Concord, New South Wales in Australia.
+Arthur died on 19 December 1961 in Concord, New South Wales in Australia.